 Following high school at Uxbridge Secondary (where I met my sweetheart, Amy; married in 2004), I had the blessing of studying at the Moody Bible Institute in Chicago Illinois (Bachelor of Arts – Evangelism & Discipleship ‘03), and later at McMaster Divinity College in Hamilton Ontario (Master of Divinity – Biblical emphasis ‘09).

 I’ve had employment experience in the manufacturing industry, landscaping and property maintenance, pastoral and youth ministry, and short term international missions together with my wife Amy (Greater Europe Mission/Black Forest Academy).
 In all of these experiences God has brought me closer to Him, equipped me for His service and, by His grace, continues to do so.
 Since moving to the Peterborough area, Amy and I have had three children.
-Josef was born in 2010, Elisabelle in 2012, and Jayna in 2016.
-They are such a joy to us and yet another way that God teaches us about life and love
+Josef was born in 2010, Elisabelle in 2012, and Jayna in 2016, and Luc in 2021.
+They are such a joy to us and yet another way that God teaches us about life and love.

 Enough about me.
 How about you-Are you thirsty for more love and more in life?
 Perhaps more meaning, purpose, and direction?
 Don’t look any further than Jesus who is the Way, the Truth, and the Life, and the only way to God the Father (John 14:6).
 As a man once said, without the way there is no going, without the truth there is no knowing, and without the life there is no living.
 Look to Jesus today and trust Him!